dweggg/scheduler/README.md

 # Scheduler

-If your project’s outgrowing a timer ISR or a while(1) loop but using an RTOS feels like overkill, this might be what you're looking for.
-It’s a cooperative task scheduler, so it’s not smart, but it’s damn fast.
-Fast enough to run tasks at several kHz on modest MCUs.
+If your code is running across multiple ISRs or tangled in a while(1) loop, things will get messy real quick.
+You might have thought about an RTOS, but if that feels like overkill, this scheduler could be just right for you!
+It’s cooperative, so not smart, but fast enough to run multiple tasks at several kHz on modest MCUs without the heavyweight overhead.

-A minimalist, portable, cooperative task scheduler written in C. Designed for bare‑metal environments in which interrupt nesting could become nasty.
-It requires only the provided `.c`/`.h` pair.
-It's lightweight enough to run tasks at several kHz in ~80MHz CPUs.

 ---

 ## 📋 Requirements